nasa/delta/delta/config/README.md

 These options configure the neural network to train with the `delta train` command.

- * `chunk_size`: The width and height of each chunks to input to the neural network
- * `output_size`: The width and height of the output from the neural network for each chunk
  * `classes`: The number of classes in the input data.
 The classes must currently have values 0 - n in the label images.
  * `model`: The network structure specification.